pierre-rouleau/pel/README.rst

 ➣ PEL User Init for your own Elisp code
 ---------------------------------------

-You can also **add your own Emacs Lisp code** in the ``pel-user-init.el`` file stored in PEL utils directory and use your favourite technology to install any package you need, create extra key bindings or add new code logic.
+Although not necessary with PEL, you can also **add your own Emacs Lisp code** in the ``pel-user-init.el`` file stored in PEL utils directory and use your favourite technology to install any package you need, create extra key bindings or add new code logic.
 See the coding instructions inside section 8 of the `PEL compatible Emacs init.el`_ (also labelled as ``OPTION F``).

 If PEL support for a package or a language conflicts with your logic simply don't enable the PEL user option to activate that package or language support